Understanding Skill Gain by completing a Skills Audit

 5. Spot any gaps between the skills you have, and the skills required to do your dream role

 How does your skill list align with the skill list you've made for the job you want?
-Be realistic again here, if you feel you posess the desired skills, but don't feel particularly competent in them, then you might end up setting higher expectations of yourself to a future employer that are higher than what you can actually deliver.
+Be realistic again here, if you feel you possess the desired skills, but don't feel particularly competent in them, then you might end up setting higher expectations of yourself to a future employer that are higher than what you can actually deliver.

 Skills required as a teacher, not on my skills list, or ranked lower than 5: